hdc-arizona/roundtrip/README.md

   jupyter-notebook
   ```

   This should open your web browser automatically with a file-explorer view.
 From this view, create a new notebook.
+Name the notebook 'rt_notebook'.
 Inside of the notebook, in the first cell add the line:
   ```python
   %load_ext rt_vis
   ```